myreprise/myreprise/README.md

 ## welcome! 👋

-i'm a data scientist who enjoys building innovative projects and contributing to open-source
+i'm a data scientist who enjoys building innovative projects and contributing to the open-source community

 ## 🚀 technologies I work with:
 - 💻 Python, JavaScript